 Examples of events that do not qualify as an urgent matter:

-If a contract (which includes a collective agreement) provides a greater right or benefit than the personal emergency leave standard in the Employment Standards Act, 2000 (ESA), then the terms of the contract apply instead of the personal emergency leave provisions of the ESA.
+If a contract (which includes a collective agreement) provides a greater right or benefit than the personal emergency leave standard in the ESA, then the terms of the contract apply instead of the personal emergency leave provisions of the ESA.